A bar chart showing the growth of India's interior design market from USD 32.1 billion in 2023 to USD 112 billion in 2030 with a CAGR of 14.3%.

 Growth Areas: A Room-by-Room Analysis

-Now, where does this massive potential show?
+Now, where does this massive possible show?
 The answer, quite literally, lies in every nook and cranny.

 Living Rooms: More Than Just a Sitting Space

-The living room is the runway of your home—a place where you can showcase your impeccable taste, even if your outfit is yesterday's pajamas.
-With the rise in open-plan spaces, there's a growing demand for sensational invention furniture and layout designs.
+The living room is the runway of your home—a place where you can display your perfect taste, even if your outfit is yesterday’s pajamas.
+With the rise in open-plan spaces, there’s a growing demand for fresh furniture and layout designs.

 Home Offices: The New Corner Office